FREE THINGS TO DO IN Melbourne 30+ IDEAS

 There are plenty of completely free things to do in Melbourne, from a visit to the National Gallery of Victoria to a walk in the Royal Botanic Gardens.
-Today, we will show you how to fill your days in Melbourne, have a great time, and keep a pocket full of change for a day trip!
+Today, I will share my favourite ways to fill a few days in Melbourne, have a great time, and keep a pocket full of change for a day trip!

 This page may contain affiliate links.
 Read our full disclosure policy for more information.